pa11y/pa11y-lint-config/README.md

 npm test
 ```

+> [!NOTE]
+> `npm test` also enforces the absence of rules deprecated by ESLint.
+At present this project's rules are considered fresh by `8.52.0`, but several are marked as deprecated by `8.53.0` and above.
+For this reason, `package.devDependencies.eslint` should not be allowed to progress further than `8.52.0` until the ruleset is upgraded.
+A client project that does not enforce the absence of deprecated rules may use a higher version of ESLint.

 ### Testing the GitHub Actions workflows

 This project's GitHub Actions workflows can be tested locally using [nektos/act](https://github.com/nektos/act), which can be installed with Homebrew: